neogeek/eslint-config-standards/README.md

 See http://eslint.org/docs/rules/ for more information.

-This package enables errors on all of the avalible flags except the following:
+This package enables errors on all of the available flags except the following:

 | Flag | Description | Value |
 |------|-------------|--------|